Lahore pigeon: Appearance

 The Lahore is large for a pigeon, approximately 26 cm tall and 29 cm long.
 From shoulder to shoulder, it measures 14 cm.
 Its markings are also unusual: the base color is white, with a secondary color beginning at the juncture of beak and wattle and spreading in an arc over the eyes and across the back and wings.
 The rump and tail are to be white, though in pigeon shows the majority of attention is paid to the quality of the head, neck, and wing markings.

-The neck should be heavily feathered and should lead to a full, broad chest.
-Cheeks should be plump, and the beak should be "broad and stout and rather blunt at the tip."
+The neck of purebred Lahore is heavily feathered which leads to a full, broad chest, cheeks are plump, and the beak is "broad and stout and rather blunt at the tip."
 Feet and legs are feathered so that the bird appears to be wearing thick stockings.
 Lahore are bred in many different colors, including blue-bar, checkered, red, blue, brown, and black.

-Behavior

-The Lahore is generally a very gentle and shy pigeon.
-They are good natured and can be tamed quickly.